ADSEQ: A delay-aware autograd-compatible framework for spike-event delivery in SNNs: Introduction

-The dominant solution to calculate gradients through discrete spike events have been ``surrogate gradients''~\cite{neftci2019surrogate,bindsnet,spytorch19,rasmussen2019nengodl,muir_dylan_2019_4639684,SpikingJelly,norse2021,eshraghian2021training,heckel2024spyx}.
-Although surrogate gradients works well for models without delayed spike delivery, this method turns the very sparse spike events into a memory-intensive continuous time signal.
-This prevents exploiting the sparsity of spike events in time, hence limiting the efficiency of surrogate gradients in this presence of delays.
+Existing gradient-enabled frameworks for SNN training, to overcome problems with the discontinuities resulting from spike-events, have either employed methods based on surrogate gradients --smoothed gradients of the step function-- or exact gradients --implicit differentiation through discontinuities.
+The dominant solution for calculating gradients through discrete spike events has been the former for training SNNs~\cite{neftci2019surrogate,bindsnet,spytorch19,rasmussen2019nengodl,muir_dylan_2019_4639684,SpikingJelly,norse2021,eshraghian2021training,heckel2024spyx}, while realistic brain simulators have evaded the problem by not implementing delayed spike delivery~\cite{deistler2024differentiable}.
+Although surrogate gradients work well for SNN models without delayed spike delivery, the smoothed surrogate gradient is now most of the time non-zero.
+Thereby, this method turns the generally very sparse spike events into a memory-intensive, continuous time signal.
+This prevents exploiting the sparsity of spike events in time, hence limiting the efficiency of surrogate gradients in the presence of delays.

-Exact solutions to spike events gradients have also been developed~\cite{wunderlich2021event,goltz2024delgrad,muller2024jaxsnn,turner2022mlgenn}.
-However, while efficient, these only pertain to simplified Leaky Integrate-and-Fire (LIF) cells and are not transferable to realistic brain simulations.
-The majority of simulators do not support delayed connections and spike delivery at all, and the few implementation that do, all use memory-inefficient implementations.
-As such, there is a dual need to improve ML library-based brain-simulations by adding gradient-enabled delayed spike-event delivery and to understand how spike delivery can run efficiently on different AI accelerator architectures.
+Exact solutions to spike-event gradients have also been developed~\cite{goltz2024delgrad,muller2024jaxsnn,wunderlich2021event,turner2022mlgenn}.
+However, while efficient, these only pertain to simplified (i.e. Leaky Integrate-and-Fire, LIF) neurons and have not been shown to be transferable to realistic brain simulations.
+The majority of simulators do not support delayed connections and spike delivery at all; the few implementations that do, all use memory-inefficient implementations.
+As such, there is a dual need to 1) improve ML library-based SNNs and brain simulations by adding gradient-enabled, delayed spike-event delivery and, 2) to understand how spike delivery can run efficiently across different AI-accelerator architectures.